spglib/spglib/_sources/definition.rst.txt

    % python example.py
    Space group type: Cmce (64)
    Transformation matrix:
-     -1  0  0
+      1  0  0
-      0 -1  0
+      0  1  0
       0  0  1
    Origin shift: 0.000000 0.000000 0.000000

-The transformation matrix is not the identity matrix.
-The basis vectors were changed during the symmetry search.
-However this doesn't alter the crystallographic choices.
+No rotation was introduced in the idealization.
 Next, we swap a- and c-axes.

 ::